 The Compliance (Cyber)Security Blanket

-Non-compliance often reflects inadequate cybersecurity, putting sensitive data at risk.
+Non-compliance often reflects inadequate cybersecurity, putting sensitive data (such as federal tax information) at risk.
+For example, you could be putting sensitive data in non-production environments without proper protection.
 Ensuring compliance means implementing robust data controls, such as secure encryption, key management, and data access monitoring.
 After all, a major component of data privacy on your compliance is ensuring that consumers’ data is safe from the hands of bad actors who could use the data nefariously.

 For instance, the GLBA requires financial institutions to, “protect against any reasonably anticipated threats or hazards” as well as “unauthorized access to, or use of,” customers’ data.
 The Federal Financial Institutions Examination Council, which audits financial institutions, dictates that these institutions should use strong data encryption and key management practices.
 These practices, of course, improve compliance and security alike.
 So, even if your organization doesn’t get slapped with a data privacy lawsuit, non-compliance with data privacy regulations reflects poor data controls, a significant liability for your organization.